 We and our subsidiaries may be able to incur additional debt in the future, including debt that may be secured on a first lien basis or pari passu with the Notes.
 Although our senior credit facility and the indenture governing the Notes contains restrictions on our ability to incur indebtedness, those restrictions are subject to a number of exceptions.
-In addition, if we are able to designate some of our restricted subsidiaries under the indenture governing the Notes and engage in other activities in which restricted subsidiaries may not engage.
+In addition, if we are able to designate some of our restricted subsidiaries under the indenture governing the Notes as unrestricted subsidiaries, those unrestricted subsidiaries would be permitted to borrow beyond the limitations specified in the indenture governing the Notes and engage in other activities in which restricted subsidiaries may not engage.
 We may also consider investments in joint ventures or acquisitions, which may increase our indebtedness.
 Moreover, although our senior credit facility and the indenture governing the Notes contains restricted payments, including the declaration and payment of dividends, we are able to make such restricted payments under certain circumstances.
 Adding new debt to current debt levels or making restricted payments could intensify the related risks that we and our subsidiaries now face.